 6 Involvement of other parties in handling the resolution of complaints

 6.1 The above process identifies the person who will usually be best placed to deal with complaints about the way in which safeguarding concerns or allegations have been dealt with.
-Where a complaint is in connection with the Safeguarding Manager, your complaint should be sent to the Director of HR and Safeguarding in the first instance, or if the complaint is about the person in this role then you should contact the General Secretary of the Independent Chair of the Diocesan Safeguarding Steering Group in the first instance.
+Where a complaint is in connection with the Head of Safeguarding, your complaint should be sent to the General Secretary in the first instance, or if the complaint is about the person in this role then you should contact the Independent Chair of the DSAP in the first instance.
 They will seek the guidance of the Diocesan Registrar and such other legal and professional advice as may be required to ensure that we deal with your complaint well.

 7 Monitoring complaints and lessons learned

-7.1 The Director of HR and Safeguarding will ensure that a log is kept of all complaints received, the timescale of the resolution process and the lessons learned.
+7.1 The Head of Safeguarding will ensure that a log is kept of all complaints received, the timescale of the resolution process and the lessons learned.

-7.2 The number, type and outcome of any complaints will be reported once a year to the DSSG so that any trends or further actions deemed necessary can be considered.
+7.2 The number, type and outcome of any complaints will be reported once a year to the DSAP so that any trends or further actions deemed necessary can be considered.

 8 Referral of serious concerns to the Charity Commission